Today's Articles

 Katherine Dunham was born on this date in 1910.
 She was a Black choreographer and dancer.

-Born in Chicago, Dunham received her bachelor's, master's, and doctoral degrees in anthropology from the University of Chicago and later did an extensive anthropological study, particularly in the Caribbean.
+Born in Chicago, Dunham received her bachelor's, master's, and doctoral degrees in anthropology from the University of Chicago.
+She later conducted extensive anthropological studies, particularly in the Caribbean.
 She began performing in 1931 in Chicago and then worked for the New York Labor Stage, where she composed dances for "Emperor Jones," "Pins and Needles," and "Run, Li'l Chillun."
-In 1936, Dunham received a Julius Rosenwald Foundation fellowship, with which she traveled and studied dance in the West Indies, particularly in Haiti.
+In 1936, Dunham received a fellowship from the Julius Rosenwald Foundation, which enabled her to travel and study dance in the West Indies, particularly in Haiti.

 In 1940, she formed a highly acclaimed all-Black dance troupe that toured her works in the United States and Europe.
 She also choreographed for and performed in motion pictures and Broadway musicals.
 Dunham opened the Dunham School of Dance in New York City, which trained dancers in classical ballet, African and Caribbean dance forms, anthropology, and other cultural arts.
 The school was an influential center of Black dance.
 She became the first black choreographer at the Metropolitan Opera in New York City.

-She was a technical and cultural adviser to the president and Senegal's cultural affairs minister.
-In the 1970s, Dunham went to Southern Illinois University as an artist in residence and later became a professor.
+She served as a technical and cultural adviser to the president and as Senegal's Minister of Cultural Affairs.
+In the 1970s, Dunham attended Southern Illinois University as an artist-in-residence and later became a professor.
 There, she developed cultural arts programs to teach disadvantaged urban youth.
-A scholar and influential leader in black theatrical dance, her original technique emphasized the movement of certain body parts independently of the rest of the body.
+A scholar and influential leader in Black theatrical dance, her original technique emphasized the independent movement of particular body parts.
 Dunham also wrote articles for periodicals and authored several books.

-In her later years, she depended on grants and the kindness of celebrities, artists, and former students to pay for her day-to-day expenses.
+In her later years, she relied on grants and the generosity of celebrities, artists, and former students to cover her day-to-day expenses.
 Will Smith and Harry Belafonte were among those who helped her catch up on bills.
 Katherine Dunham died on June 4, 2006.

 To Become a Dancer